-First Prize A Challenge Bowl won by the Hon TF Fremantle

-TD DL in the Eandco in 1913 and presented in 1960 by his son Lord Cottesloe CB VD TD and an NRA to the top tyro in the 1,200 Yards Aggregate and presented in 1997 by the Warne family and an NRA
+First Prize A Challenge Bowl won by the Hon TF Fremantle TD DL in the Eandco in 1913 and presented in 1960 by his son Lord Cottesloe CB VD TD and an NRA Gold Medal.
+Second Prize An NRA Silver Medal.
+Third Prize An NRA Bronze Medal.
+Tyro Prize A Cup given in 1960 by Lord Cottesloe CB VD TD to the top tyro in the 1,200 Yards Aggregate and presented in 1997 by the Warne family and an NRA Bronze Medal.